Fishing for clues to how air pollution affects the heart

 A beach in Alabama after the 2010 Deepwater Horizon oil spill.

-This review has shown that because of similarities in cardiac function among animals at a molecular level, fish exposed to PAHs from oil spills could offer significant insights into the human health impacts of air pollution involving PAHs and PM.
+So far, Professor Shiels and her team have conducted several reviews of the current epidemiological, clinical and experimental evidence linking pollution with cardiovascular dysfunction.
+These reviews have shown, among other findings, that because of similarities in cardiac function among animals at a molecular level, fish exposed to PAHs from oil spills could offer significant insights into the human health impacts of air pollution involving PAHs and PM.

-"The PM itself is coated in the same PAHs that were loose in the water in the Gulf oil spill," Dr Shiels says.
+"The PM itself is coated in the same PAHs that were loose in the water in the Gulf oil spill," Professor Shiels says.
 "Working out why fish were dying in oil spills has really given us clues to the pathways that are cardiotoxic for humans in air pollution."

 Joining the dots

-An emerging strand of Dr Shiels' research, led by two BHF PhD students, focuses on the effects of long-term exposure to low levels of air pollution on mammalian hearts and human-derived induced pluripotent stem cells.
+An emerging strand of Professor Shiels' research, led by two BHF PhD students, focuses on the effects of long-term exposure to low levels of air pollution on mammalian hearts and human-derived induced pluripotent stem cells.

 While air quality has improved over the years, the number of hospitalisations and other health issues resulting from air pollution has continued to increase.
-Globally, air pollution kills seven million people every year, according to the World Health Organization.
+Globally, air pollution prematurely kills seven million people every year, according to the World Health Organization.

-Our expanding knowledge of cardiotoxicity mechanisms means we are now better able to attribute specific ailments to air pollution, Dr Shiels explains, referencing research by Dr Mark Miller of the University of Edinburgh, an expert on the cardiovascular effects of air pollution.
+Our expanding knowledge of cardiotoxicity mechanisms means we are now better able to attribute specific ailments to air pollution, Professor Shiels explains, referencing research by Dr Mark Miller of the University of Edinburgh, an expert on the cardiovascular effects of air pollution.

 "Scientists and healthcare professionals can now better join the dots between the two things, which makes air pollution seem like such a huge health issue now," she says.
 "It's probably always been a huge issue, but we just haven't connected it as well in the past."